 Water Music

-In “Water Music,” Peter Dušek invites viewers into a world where the ephemeral dance of light and wind on water becomes a visual symphony.
-This series of abstract photographs captures the fluid interplay of natural elements—ripples, currents, and gusts—transformed into compositions that evoke rhythm, harmony, and movement.
-Water, in its ceaseless flux, serves as both canvas and collaborator for Dušek, while light and wind act as unseen composers, shaping patterns that resonate like notes in a melody.
+In “Water Music”, Peter Dušek invites viewers into a world where the ephemeral dance of light and wind on water becomes a visual symphony.
+This series of abstract photographs captures the fluid interplay of the sun, wind and water, transformed into compositions that evoke rhythm, harmony, and movement.
+Water, in its ceaseless flux, serves as both canvas and collaborator for Dušek, while light and wind act as seen and unseen composers, shaping patterns that resonate like notes in a melody.
+Large and bold, the finished works range from 36 x 64 to 58 x 88 inches in size, in editions of 5 + 2 artist’s proofs.
 Echoing Jackson Pollock and the dynamic spontaneity of Abstract Expressionism, Dušek harnesses a parallel energy, where nature’s unpredictable gestures recall the bold, gestural freedom of that movement.

 Dušek’s process is one of observation and surrender.
-Equipped with a camera, he seeks out moments where the ordinary becomes extraordinary—where sunlight fractures into prismatic hues or a breeze carves fleeting sculptures across the surface.
-These images are not mere representations but interpretations, blurring the line between reality and abstraction.
-The result is a series that feels at once familiar and otherworldly, inviting contemplation of nature’s quiet artistry.
+Equipped with a camera, he seeks out moments where the ordinary becomes extraordinary—where light and wind trace fleeting patterns across the surface of water.
+These images are not mere representations but interpretations, crossing the line from reality to abstraction.
+The result is a series that feels at once familiar and otherworldly, inviting contemplation of nature’s artistry.

 Works